Braves vs. Brewers Player Props Betting Odds

 Acuna Stats

-- Acuna has collected 129 hits with 26 doubles, a triple, 23 home runs and 49 walks.
-He has driven in 58 runs with 45 stolen bases.
+- Acuna has recorded 131 hits with 26 doubles, a triple, 23 home runs and 51 walks.
+He has driven in 58 runs with 48 stolen bases.

 Acuna Recent Games